Start learning with our library of video tutorials taught by experts. Get started

-(MUSIC).
-Welcome.
-My name is Chris Orwig.
-This is our first course in our series on Lightroom and in this course, we'll focus in on what you need to know in order to get started with importing your photographs and video files into Lightroom.
-We'll begin by getting familiar with the interface here we'll cover topics like how we can dim the interface using a feature called lights out or how we can view an image in full screen mode.
-We'll talk about some important importing preferences different file formats that we can import in the Lightroom.
+Now this course is the first course in our series.
+And here we'll cover a really important Lightroom workflow step, and that is, importing photographs and video files into Lightroom.
+We'll begin by talking about what Lightroom is, why it matters.
+We'll look at the tool itself so that we can become familiar with the interface.
+Here we'll cover topics like how we can dim the interface using a feature called lights out.
+Or how we can view an image in full screen mode.
+We'll talk about some important importing preferences, and different file formats that we can import into Lightroom.

-We'll discuss how we can import images or video files directly from a folder or from a media card.
-We'll discuss how we can select an import destination, how we can rename our files, or add some important metadata along the way.
-You know once you import your images into Lightroom, you'll begin in the library module.
-Here I'll highlight how you could use the grid and the loop view.
-How you can zoom in on your photograph.
-Or how you can compare or survey multiple images at once.
-Now, keep in mind that this course, really it's your first step towards creating a more cohesive, effective and enjoyable digital imagining work flow using Lightroom.
+We'll discuss how can import images and video files from a folder or from a media card.
+We'll also discuss how we can select an import destination, and how we can rename files or add some important metadata along the way.
+You know once you import your photographs, you'll begin in the library module.
+Here we'll highlight how we can use the grid and the loop view, and how we can zoom in on the photograph, or how we can compare or survey multiple images at once.
+Now keep in mind that this course is our first step towards creating a more enjoyable and effective workflow.

 There are currently no FAQs about Lightroom 5 Essentials: 01 Importing with the Library Module.

 Access exercise files from a button right under the course name.